These Lavender Scones were inspired by a wedding favour. You know, those little gifts that the wedding guests get to

 - Whisk together flour, sugar, lavender buds, baking powder, salt, and baking soda

-- Using a pastry blender, or your fingers, combine butter with dry ingredients until it resembles course cornmeal
+- Using a pastry blender, combine butter with dry ingredients until it resembles coarse cornmeal

 - Add vanilla to your buttermilk (or buttermilk substitute), reserving 2 tbsp for brushing on scones.

 - Add milk to dry ingredients and combine.